 - Increasing funding for professional development and scholarship assistance for child care staff;

-- Expanding consultation and wraparound services in the areas of children’s health, mental health, and social-emotional development; and
+- Expanding consultation and wraparound services in the areas of children’s health, mental health, and social-emotional development;

 - Issue Area: